pawelsberg/tavli/README.md

  12  13  14  15  16  17      18  19  20  21  22  23
 ```
 ## End of the game
-In case there is the end of the game `State` will indicate `PlayerWonSingle` or `PlayerWonDouble`.
+If the game ends, the `State` will indicate either `PlayerWonSingle` or `PlayerWonDouble`.
-Field `Player` will indicate which player won.
+The `Player` field will show which player won.
-Following example shows the board at the end of the game:
+The following example displays the board at the end of a game:
 ```
 State:PlayerWonSingle Player:White White player pips:0 Black player pips:9
  11  10   9   8   7   6       5   4   3   2   1   0